rails/rails/guides/source/getting_started.md

 | test/unit/comment_test.rb                   | Unit testing harness for the comments model |
 | test/fixtures/comments.yml                  | Sample comments for use in testing |

-First, take a look at +comment.rb+:
+First, take a look at `comment.rb`:

 ```ruby
 class Comment < ActiveRecord::Base